wadimw/dell-7577-hackintosh/README.md

 Installed: Mojave 10.14.3 + Windows 10

 Not working:
-~~- Battery life (currently under 2 hrs, on Windows around 6 hrs)~~ After successful dGPU disable about 4hrs, tolerable ~~- DGPU disable (IOReg shows power state 2 for GFX0, battery life poor so I believe it is not disabled properly)~~ Removing bunch of DSDT fixes from config.plist helped (these removed should be checked tho, I don't know what they did)
+- ~~Battery life (currently under 2 hrs, on Windows around 6 hrs)~~ After successful dGPU disable about 4hrs, tolerable
+- ~~DGPU disable (IOReg shows power state 2 for GFX0, battery life poor so I believe it is not disabled properly)~~ Removing bunch of DSDT fixes from config.plist helped (these removed should be checked tho, I don't know what they did)
-~~- Minimum brightness is brighter than on Windows~~ Same thing as above apparently fixed the issue
+- ~~Minimum brightness is brighter than on Windows~~ Same thing as above apparently fixed the issue
 - Sleep (Screen goes black but keyboard stays lit and laptop still seems to work)
 - Touchpad works poorly (by far using VoodooPS2, will likely need to switch to VoodooI2C)
 - USB 3 pendrive (Doesn't show at all in any port, however USB2 devices like keyboard, mouse, pendrive work; also Android phone in USB tethering mode works too)